-Having said this, the link between an importance given in principle, in theory or on paper and the one given in practice, in operationalisation and taking into account the specific national environment, constraints and possibilities, is not and must not be considered self-evident; quite the contrary.
-The importance give in theory is not sufficient for a successful "self-fulfilling prophecy".
-Systematic research on this matter is not common and the literature is scattered through documents with different natures and purposes (a distinction that is taken into account in this paper).
-The goal of this paper is to precisely contribute to overcoming the lack of knowledge of the gaps and overlaps in cross-sectoral youth policy all over Europe, by providing an overview of existing information on cross-sectoral policy cooperation based on materials produced in the context of EU co-operation, the work from the Council of Europe and information on specific countries with concrete experiences in cross-sectoral co-operation.
+Having said that, the link between an importance given in principle, in theory or on paper and the one given in practice, in operationalisation and taking into account the specific national environment, constraints and possibilities, is not and must not be considered self-evident; quite the contrary.
+The importance given in theory is not sufficient for a successful "self-fulfilling prophecy".
+Systematic research on this matter is not common and literature on the subject is scattered throughout documents that have different natures and purposes (a distinction that is taken into account in this paper).
+The goal of this paper is to contribute to overcoming the lack of knowledge of the gaps and overlaps in cross-sectoral youth policy all over Europe, by providing an overview of existing information on cross-sectoral policy cooperation, based on the material produced together with the European Union, on the work of the Council of Europe and on the experiences of cross-sectoral co-operation of a number of specific countries.